 The targeted elimination of the assassins by the covert squad is audacious, captured in painstaking detail, thanks to the expert cinematography of Janusz Kamiński.
 It goes way deeper than just the chase of perpetrators, going as far as to question the aftermath - something that still remains relevant to this date.

-Undoubtedly, this is a brilliant piece of filmmaking.
+Undoubtedly, Munich is a brilliant piece of filmmaking.

 5. Tinker Tailor Soldier Spy